-- Source of SubP? → required to account for (some) complementisers and, plausibly, to structurally distinguish main vs embedded clauses. - Highly speculative, but makes some useful predictions/observations. - ightarrow Link with dass-drop, which likewise permits embedded topicalisation. - Monolingual German/Germanic argued to have SubP (Julien, 2007; Antomo & Steinbach, 2010; Antomo, 2012), as well, and (a single) CP in ECs; each of which are more 'exploited' (exponed) in bilinguals. - Main ≠ Embedded Clauses structurally in both monolinguals and bilinguals (e.g., Julien, 2007; Heycock, 2017; see also Penthouse Principle). - Eventual 'collapsing' of expanded CP2>CP1 into (single) CP with retraction from EV2 stage, in line with Feature Economy.
+- Conceivably on the basis of ignorance of more complex distinctions: e.g., semantico-pragmatic restrictions on EV2 (Hooper & Thompson, 1973) - ightarrow Preliminary proposal: acquirers amplify a regularity of a pattern in the input (V2/3 in main clauses), boosted by SVO in Italian, and extend it ightarrow integrate main-clause-like structure (expanded CP) in newly-acquired embedded clauses. - \hookrightarrow Drives CP-internal complexification in ECs. - Source of SubP? → an open question for all approaches assuming SubP in German.
+SubP required to account for (some) complementisers and, plausibly, to structurally distinguish main vs embedded clauses. - Highly speculative, but makes some useful predictions/observations. - \rightarrow Link with dass-drop, which likewise permits embedded topicalisation. - Monolingual German/Germanic argued to have SubP (Julien, 2007; Antomo & Steinbach, 2010; Antomo, 2012), as well, and (a single) CP in ECs; each of which are more 'exploited' (exponed) in bilinguals. - Main ≠ Embedded Clauses structurally in both monolinguals and bilinguals (e.g., Julien, 2007; Heycock, 2017; see also Penthouse Principle). - Eventual retraction from V-to-C and XP-movement in embedded clauses, in line with Feature Economy. - !
+Question: How does Ivar's system (Müller, 1996) fit in this account?